fbosch/waybar-nixos-updates/README.md

 - When updates are found: "Update Check Complete" with the number of updates
 - When no updates are found: "Update Check Complete - No updates available"
 - When connectivity fails: "Update Check Failed - Not connected to the internet"
+- When an update fails: "Update Check Failed - Run checkup for a more verbose error message"

 These notifications require `notify-send` to be installed on your system.